-The Hospital met compliance requirements to receive incentives to upgrade and implement certified electronic health record systems and become meaningful users under the provisions of the American Recovery and Reinvestment Act of 2009.
-The Hospital recognized \$2,009,140 of meaningful use incentives during fiscal year 2013 and reported this amount as other operating revenue in the accompanying consolidated statements of operations and other changes in unrestricted net assets.
+The Corporation met compliance requirements to receive incentives to upgrade and implement certified electronic health record systems and become meaningful users under the provisions of the American Recovery and Reinvestment Act of 2009.
+The Corporation recognized \$1,454,460 and \$2,009,140 of meaningful use incentives for fiscal years ended June 30, 2014 and 2013, respectively, and reported this amount as other operating revenue in the accompanying consolidated statements of operations.
+The meaningful use incentive amounts received are subject to audit and future settlement by CMS.